-They are very intelligent and have stacks of capacity to learn, but they’re also known for a stubborn streak when the mood doesn’t take them.
+They are very intelligent and have stacks of capacity to learn.
+However, there can be a stubborn streak in the typical boxer dog temperament when the mood doesn’t take them.

-To get the best out of your Boxer, keep them motivated with lots of rewards, and never punish them during training.
+To get the best out of your Boxer dog, keep them motivated with lots of rewards, and never punish them during training.

 Unfortunately when it comes to overall health, not all dogs have been created equal.

 Inbreeding to create and preserve pedigrees can result in a higher than average frequency of inheritable health problems.

 Since modern Boxers can trace their roots back to a small foundation gene pool, they’re no exception.

 These are the problems Boxers are particularly prone to, and how to avoid buying a puppy with a high risk of developing them.